mohsen-farahani/microservice-challange/README.md

 and

-Discount service The task of managing discount codes
+Discount service The task of managing discount codes.

-We want to make the user add to his wallet by entering the charge code and be able to view his wallet People who have received a recharge code should also be available
+We want user be able to entering the code and charge his/her wallet.
 </p>